 In this example, “Jesus” is transformed into a new form of adjective “Jesusy.”
 It gives a complete new expression to a noun.

 “Let me not suppose that she dares go about, Emma Woodhouse-ing me!”

 Austen has invented a verb “woodhouse-ing” from an existing noun “woodhouse,” giving a new shape to an old noun.

 Function of Anthimeria

-It is very common in novels, short stories and particularly in poetry, where such replacement evokes mild emotions of confusion.
+Anthimeria is very common in novels, short stories, and particularly in poetry, where such replacement evokes mild emotions of confusion.
 However, the proposed meaning is not difficult to recognize from the ways and methods of expression commonly used in literature.
-It happens in advertisements, because the culture of this world is constantly changing, language must also grow, improve and develop.
-It, in fact, provides writers a method to describe ideas in a unique way that makes the readers think.
+It happens in advertisements, because the culture of this world is constantly changing, language must also grow, improve, and develop.
+Anthimeria, in fact, provides writers a method to describe ideas in a unique way that makes the readers think.
 Sometimes, writers use a new word to create images and imagery.
 Besides this, it is a method through which we transform and change our language over time.